mtlynch/mtlynch.io/content/notes/llama3.1-nemotron-ollama/index.md

 A few weeks ago, NVIDIA released Nemotron, a large language model that they derived from Meta's Llama 3.1 70B.

-NVIDIA claimed at release that Nemotron outperformed GPT-4o and Claude 3.5 Sonnet in certain benchmarks.
+NVIDIA claimed at release that Nemotron outperformed GPT-4o and Claude 3.5 Sonnet [on certain benchmarks](https://huggingface.co/nvidia/Llama-3.1-Nemotron-70B-Instruct-HF).
 That was exciting news, as my experience with self-hostable AI models is that they trail commercial models by about a year in terms of accuracy and quality.

-## I decided to test out Nemotron with a few simple coding tasks to see how it compared to commercial models like Claude 3.5 Sonnet.
+I decided to test out Nemotron with a few simple coding tasks to see how it compared to commercial models like Claude 3.5 Sonnet.

-title: "How Close is Llama3.1 Nemotron Ollama"
-date: 2024-10-26T11:37:26-04:00

----

-I saw NVIDIA claimed that it [beat Claude 3.5 Sonnet and GPT-4o on a bunch of benchmarks](https://huggingface.co/nvidia/Llama-3.1-Nemotron-70B-Instruct-HF).

 ## Provisioning a cloud server with a GPU